 I have reviewed all documentary evidence provided by the landlord.
 Section 90 of the Act provides that because the Notice was served by posting the Notice to the door of the rental unit, the tenant is deemed to have received the Notice three days after its posting.
-In accordance with sections 88 and 90 of the Act, I find that the tenant is deemed to have received the Notice on May 7, 2015, three days after its posting.
+In accordance with sections 88 and 90 of the Act, I find that the tenant is deemed to have received the Notice on July 11, 2015, three days after its posting.

-As part of the application for a monetary Order, the landlord establishes a monetary claim in the amount of \$8.98 for unpaid utilities arising from the amount owed by the tenant with respect to the hydro bill.
+As part of the application for a monetary Order, the landlord indicated on the monetary order worksheet that she seeks \$287.73 for unpaid utilities.
 Section 46(6) of the Act provides the following with respect to non-payment of utilities under a tenancy agreement: